Listen to this article.

 What advice would you share with anyone who is interested in pursuing flight nursing?

 First of all, and quite unfortunately, there are no shortcuts.
 I meet a lot of people who finish nursing school or get their medic cards and immediately want to be a flight nurse.
-Truthfully, you need a minimum of 3-5 years of grueling experience before you would even be considered, and that’s a good thing.
-I’ve worked 60+ hours a week for the last two years in a Level 1 trauma ED and a cardiac ICU simply to gain experience, and I still have so much to learn.
+You need a minimum of 3-5 years of grueling experience, a specialty certification is almost a requirement (CCRN/CEN/CFRN), and be sure to get every smaller certification that you can (ACLS/PALS/NRP/PTLS).
+Get prepared to be challenged: our training officer likens the first six-month training process to “a firehose to the face.”

 If you want to fly, get EMS experience.
 I can’t stress this enough.
 Beyond learning about the prehospital environment, you learn how firehouse life works, which a lot of nurses (especially from ICU backgrounds) struggle with.
 You are not colleagues with your flight team, you’re family—a family that uses curses as terms of endearment and who knows things about you that you never even told your closest friends.
 Working in that type of environment builds bonds that can never be broken and are instrumental to providing the best care together.